 Christmas Appeal: Henry’s Story

-Henry’s mum Shevonne talks about his time at GOSH and how your support of Great Ormond Street Hospital Children’s Charity (GOSH Charity) makes a difference to the children and their families in hospital over Christmas.
+Five-year-old Henry from Yorkshire was transferred to GOSH for life-saving surgery when he was just five weeks old.
+Since then, he and his family have spent two Christmases at the hospital.
+Here, Henry’s mum Shevonne talks about his time at GOSH and how your support makes a difference to the children and their families in hospital over Christmas.

 Santa's special visit to GOSH